Chapter 4: Team Culture

 Create space for quiet people:

-• "Sarah, we haven't heard from you yet.
-How's your work going?"
+• "Sarah, we have not heard from you yet.
+How is your work going?"

 Respect Different Communication Styles